 - Care & Feeding

-Some modules may be combined or expanded based on their interrelated components and the unique needs of each school.
+Some modules can be combined or expanded based on their interrelated components and the unique needs of each school.
 We also provide sourcing information to obtain needed items from organic farms and supply vendors (and by way of seed saving and transplants).

 Additionally, we offer training which includes an education series: Nature Communities, About Organic Gardening, Compost & Worms.
 Hands-on instructional learning sessions related to modules above and a guided “Train the Trainer” workshop for internal school garden program sustainability are available.
 Training may be customized to integrate with various curriculum areas (Health, Science, Social Studies, English, Art, etc.) and experiential learning can be devised to complement current lesson plan topics.
 The Children’s Sangha’s nature-based curriculum under Reconnect Nature’s Child can be brought to your classroom and garden at any time as a workshop offering for students.